-

 If you plan to drive:

-If you have an accident, contact police and stay with your vehicle if it's safe to do so.
+If you have an accident, contact the police and stay with your vehicle if it's safe to do so.

 More information: